-For your convenience, I’ve curated my navy blazer picks from across the web at various price points.
-Many of these blazers come recommended by fellow style bloggers and have received good reviews.
+For your convenience, I’ve curated my picks of where to buy a navy blazer from across the web at various price points.
+Many of these blazers have received good reviews.
 Be sure to check these out if you’re in the market for a new navy blazer.

 Michael Jordan, the Great Pyramids of Giza, the Navy Blue Blazer.